OSGeo/PROJ/docs/source/community/rfc/rfc-4.rst

 -------------------------------------------------------------------------------

 curl will be an optional build dependency of PROJ, added in autoconf and cmake build systems.
+It can be disabled at build time, but this must be an explicit setting of configure/cmake as the resulting builds have less functionality.
-When curl will be detected to be available, it will be enabled by default.
-But download of grids themselves will not be enabled by default, and will require explicit consent of the user, either through the API (:c:func:`proj_context_set_enable_network`) or through the PROJ_NETWORK=ON environment variable.
+When curl is enabled at build time, download of grids themselves will not be enabled by default at runtime.
+It will require explicit consent of the user, either through the API (:c:func:`proj_context_set_enable_network`) through the PROJ_NETWORK=ON environment variable, or the ``network = on`` setting of proj.ini.

 Regarding the minimum version of libcurl required, given GDAL experience that can build with rather ancient libcurl for similar functionality, we can aim for